gokhanyalinbas/mancala-app/README.md

 - [x] After built you can open applcation on your browser.
 - [x] Frontend link :  http://localhost:3000/login

-If you have any problem with frontend deployment, you can use my heroku app to access UI :) https://mancalagame-gokhan.herokuapp.com
+If you have any problem with frontend deployment, you can use my heroku app to access UI :) Applicaiton can be on idle state, please try two or three times. https://mancalagame-gokhan.herokuapp.com